nealcrook/nascom/sdcard/NASdsk/README.md

-# nascom_sdcard
+# NASdsk

-nascom_sdcard is a project to provide SDcard-based storage for a NASCOM.
+NASdsk is a project to provide PIO-attached SDcard-based storage for a NASCOM.

 My initial motivation was to provide a way to dump disk images from the machine, and so I wanted to minimise the complexity and footprint on the NASCOM itself.